hperrin/svelte-material-ui/MIGRATING.md

   - `enchanced` prop is removed.
 All selects are enhanced now.
   - `selected` prop on Option is no longer required and probably should not be used.
   - You now need to pass a class into `anchor$class` and `menu$class` with a width value set.
+- Button
+  - No longer has a `dense` prop.
+Use the mixin from MDC.